 Axils of flowers solitary leaves; Pedicels 1~5 cm long, usually no longer than leaf length, hairy as stem, many with brown sessile glands; Calyx long 4~10 mm, dividing nearly to base, lobes lanceolate, ellipsoid lanceolate to linear or upper part slightly enlarged and nearly spatulate, apex acute or slightly obtuse, glabrous, pilose or only margin ciliate; Corolla yellow, 7~15 mm long, base connate part 2~4 mm long, lobes narrowly ovate to sublanceolate, apex acute or obtuse, slightly thicker, with long black strip; Filaments 6~8 mm long, lower half united into tube; Anthers ovoid, 1~1.5 mm long; Pollen grains with 3-hole groove, subspherical [(29.5-32) × (27-31) micron], surface with reticular ornamentation.
 Ovary ovulates, style 6-8 mm.
 Capsule globose, 4~5 mm in diameter, glabrous, with sparse black strips.
 Its flowering period is from May to July, fruiting from July to October.

-Ecological environment: It grows in the dank places of soil slope roadside, the edge of the ditch, gully edge and forest margin, wet roadside and under the forest slopes, and its vertical distribution can reach 2,300 meters above sea level.
-It prefers a warm, cool, moist environment, not cold.
-Suitable for fertile loose, more humus sandy soil.
-Suitable for fertile loose, more humus sandy soil.
-The plant is mainly distributed in central and south China, the middle and lower reaches area of the Yangtze River, Zhujiang river area, southwest area of China.
+Ecological environment: The plant grows in the dank places of soil slope roadside, the edge of the ditch, gully edge and forest margin, wet roadside and under the forest slopes, and its vertical distribution can reach 2,300 meters above sea level.
+The plant prefers a warm, cool, moist environment.
+The plant is suitable for fertile loose, more humus sandy soil.
+The plant mainly distributes in central and south, the middle and lower reaches area of the Yangtze River, Zhujiang river area, southwest area of China.